tottyn/bootEd/README.md

 # bootEd

-`bootEd` was created for teaching simple bootstrap intervals to undergraduate students in introductory statistics courses.
+`bootEd` was created as part of a masters project.
+It was created for teaching simple bootstrap intervals to undergraduate students in introductory statistics courses.
 Specifically, this package was created so that teachers can emphasize assumptions pertaining to pivotal quantities, which the percentile, basic, and studentized bootstrap intervals rely on.
 The importance of discussing these assumptions is further discussed in [the corresponding article](http://arxiv.org/abs/2112.07737).
+The article has since been updated (and continues to be) to reflect a more practical, realistic, and feasible view of introductory statistics students and their needs.
+This repo mainly serves as evidence of the activities and preserves history.
+Readers are encouraged to visit the current version of [the corresponding article](http://arxiv.org/abs/2112.07737) and its supplementary materials for help with implementation.

 # Installation